Camping Near Salt Lake City

 What are some nearby attractions and activities?

 When camping in Salt Lake City, you'll find yourself perfectly positioned to explore Utah's incredible outdoor destinations.
-The city serves as an ideal base camp for day trips to several national parks, including Arches National Park and Capitol Reef National Park.
-For closer adventures, Millcreek Canyon offers excellent hiking and mountain biking trails just minutes from the city.
+Within a few hours' drive, you can reach five national parks, including Zion National Park and Bryce Canyon National Park.
+Closer to the city, Millcreek offers excellent hiking trails and outdoor recreation opportunities.

 Camping fees in Salt Lake City vary depending on the type of campground and amenities offered.
-Public campgrounds in nearby areas like East Canyon State Park typically charge between $25-35 per night for basic sites, while more developed campgrounds with full hookups can range from $35-50 per night.
-For a luxury camping experience, Salt Lake City glamping options can cost anywhere from $80-150 per night.
+Public campgrounds near the city, such as those in Millcreek Canyon, typically range from $20-35 per night for basic tent sites.
+For more upscale options, Salt Lake City glamping sites can cost between $75-150 per night, offering premium amenities and comfortable accommodations.